Large diameter centrifuge

 The large diameter centrifuge, or LDC, is any centrifuge extending several meters, which can rotate samples to change their acceleration in space to enhance the effect of gravity.
 Large diameter centrifuges are used to understand the effect of hyper-gravity (gravitational strengths stronger than that of the Earth) on biological samples, including and not limiting to plants, organs, bacteria, and astronauts (Such as NASA's Human Performance Centrifuge) or non-biological samples to undertake experiments in the field of fluid dynamics, geology, biochemistry and more.

 Description

-More often, the LDC is generally termed with the centrifuge situated within a dome structure at the European Space Agency (ESA)'s campus known as ESTEC.
-This centrifuge is an 8-m diameter four-arm centrifuge available for research.
-A total of six gondolas, each being able to carry a 80 kg payload, can spin at a maximum of 20 times the Earth's gravity, or a maximum of 67 revolutions per minute.
+Frequently, "LDC" is used to refer to the centrifuge at the European Space Agency (ESA)'s campus known as ESTEC (European Space research and TEChnology center).
+This is an 8-m diameter, four-arm centrifuge covered by a dome, which is available for research.
+A total of six gondolas, each being able to carry an 80 kg payload, can spin at a maximum of 20 times Earth's gravity, equaling 67 revolutions per minute.
 Full technical specification are available for free at the ESA website.